dphiffer/data-and-social-justice/README.md

 ## Objectives

-This class is a about digital organizing and looking at how politics and society is being reformed by Big Data and algorithmic automation.
-You will learn how to make websites, how to work with data, how to organize a small political campaign, and how to think about problems related to our technological society.
-Along the way we will consider how digital art practices inform these practices.
+This class is a about digital organizing and looking at how activism, politics, and society are being reformed by technology.
+You will learn how to make websites, how to work with data, how to organize a political campaign, and how to think about problems related to our technological society.
+Along the way we will consider how digital art practices inform these topics.

 ## Expectations and Requirements